Kučka

-Laura Jane Lowther, known professionally as Kučka (stylised in all caps; /kʊtʃkə/ kut-SH-KAH; Serbo-Croatian for "bitch"), is a British-born Australian singer and producer.
+Laura Jane Lowther, known professionally as Kučka (Note: /kʊtʃkə/ KUUCH-kə, /sh/.) (bitch; stylised in all caps), is a British-born Australian singer and producer.
 Lowther is known for her solo works, in addition to her collaborations with Flume, Vince Staples and ASAP Rocky.
 She has been praised for her "dreamy, forward-thinking, electronic pop songs" and her "delicate beats, and ethereal vocals".
 Her debut album, Wrestling, was released on 30 April 2021.

 Early life

-Kučka was born in Liverpool, England, and grew up there.
-She said she found it a strange place to grow up in, and said "I wasn't very creative when I was there".
+Laura Jane Lowther was born in Liverpool, England, and grew up there.
+She said she found it a strange place to grow up in, and said "I wasn't very creative when I was there."
 At 16, Kučka moved to Perth, Australia.
-On her parents' computer, Kučka began to create music using GarageBand.
-At that time, Kučka was creating emo music, which contained "angsty lyrics with guitar looping".
-She notes Shaking the Habitual by the Knife as an inspiration: "I used to thrash Shaking The Habitual when I worked at a cinema in Perth.
-I'd be so worried that the bosses would come in because it gets pretty wild".
+On her parents' computer, Lowther began to create music using GarageBand.
+At that time, she was creating emo music, which contained "angsty lyrics with guitar looping".
+She notes Shaking the Habitual by the Knife as an inspiration: "I used to thrash Shaking the Habitual when I worked at a cinema in Perth.
+I'd be so worried that the bosses would come in because it gets pretty wild."

 Career

-Kučka released her debut eponymous EP in 2012.
+Lowther, adopting the stage name Kučka, released her debut eponymous EP in 2012.
 It was later re-released on an Australian experimental label, Wood and Wire.
 She collaborated with A$AP Rocky in 2013, singing background vocals for some tracks on his debut album, Long.
 Live.
 ASAP.
 In the same year, she received five nominations and one win from the West Australian Music Industry Awards (WAMis) for the release of the single "Unconditional".
 Her sophomore EP, Unconditional, was released in 2015.
 For the EP, Kučka received Best Electronic Act and Best Experimental Act at the 2015 WAMis, as well as 4 other nominations.
 The EP was compared to FKA Twigs, and called "shimmery, warm and intimate."

 In the following years, Kučka was featured on multiple Flume albums.
 She appeared on 2016's Skin, on the tracks "Smoke & Retribution" and "Numb & Getting Colder", and again on 2017's "Hyperreal".
 She was also featured on 2019's Hi This Is Flume, on "Voices".
-Her debut album, Wrestling, was released on 30 April 2021 and featured co-production from Flume, Nosaj Thing, Vegyn, and Exmoor Emperor.
+Her debut album Wrestling was released on 30 April 2021 and featured co-production from Flume, Nosaj Thing, Vegyn, and Exmoor Emperor.

 In March 2023, Kučka announced the Cry Cry Cry Australian Tour 2023, alongside the release of a single of the same name.

-In May 2024, Kučka announced her second album Can You Hear Me Dreaming? will be released on 12 July 2024.
+In May 2024, Kučka announced her second album Can You Hear Me Dreaming? would be released on 12 July 2024.